Sonukr/react-gitbook/lectures/04-further-information/07-self-exercise.md

 #### A few guidelines:
 * Don't worry about styling!
 Just the functionality.
-* Make sure it has at least four components.
+* Make sure it utilizes both nested components and state
 * Make sure you use Router
-* Use ES6 syntax
+* Use ES6 syntax; don't forget about functional components!
-* We don't have a database set up - if you need data, feel free to hardcode only a little (just enough to get the idea) or use `fetch` to call an API.
+* We don't have a database set up - if you need data, feel free to hardcode only a little (just enough to get the idea) or use `fetch` to call an API

 #### Some ideas:
 - https://www.airbnb.com/